You are here

 Specialization Requirements

-Students must attend four KMDI Speaker Series Lectures.
-Attendance will be monitored and appear on the transcript as KMD 2200Y (Credit/No Credit).
+• Students must attend four KMDI Speaker Series Lectures during one academic year of their degree program.
+Attendance will be monitored and appear on the transcript as KMD2200Y (Credit/No Credit).

-Students must submit a portfolio that includes completed student coursework and research in knowledge media design.
+• Students must submit a portfolio that includes completed student coursework and research in knowledge media design.
 The collaborative specialization committee will review all portfolios for their quality and contribution to the area of knowledge media design.
-Students' portfolios will most often be connected with their dissertation proposal.
+Students' portfolios will most often be connected with one or more chapters of their dissertation.

 Knowledge Media Design: Courses

-For courses offered in a particular year, check the KMD website.
+For courses offered in a particular year, check the Knowledge Media Design website.

 Knowledge Media Design